-We have material cash requirements to pay related party affiliates and third parties under various contractual obligations discussed below:
+We have material cash requirements to pay related-party affiliates and third parties under various contractual obligations discussed below:

-- We are obligated to make payments to several related party affiliates under written agreements and other informal arrangements.
+- We are obligated to make payments to several related-party affiliates under written agreements and other informal arrangements.
 We are also obligated to pay interest and to repay principal under our related-party promissory notes.
 For information regarding our financing obligations, see Note 9, Related-Party Agreements-Related-Party Promissory Notes, of the "Notes to Unaudited Condensed Consolidated Financial Statements" that appears in Item 1.
 "Financial Statements" of this Quarterly Report on Form 10-Q. - We are obligated to make payments under our operating leases, which primarily consist of facility leases.
 For information regarding our lease obligations, see Note 8, Lease Arrangements, and Note 9, Related-Party Agreements, of the "Notes to Unaudited Condensed Consolidated Financial Statements" that appear in Item 1.
 "Financial Statements" of this Quarterly Report on Form 10-Q. - In connection with the acquisitions of Altor and VivaBioCell, we are obligated to pay contingent consideration upon the achievement of certain milestones.
-For information regarding our contingent consideration obligations, see Note 7, Commitments and Contingencies-

-Contingent Considerations Related to Business Combinations, of the "Notes to Unaudited Condensed Consolidated Financial Statements" that appears in Item 1.
-"Financial Statements" of this Quarterly Report on Form 10-Q. - We have contractual obligations to make payments to related-party affiliates and third parties under our unconditional purchase arrangements.
-For information on these unconditional purchase obligations, see Note 7, Commitments and Contingencies, of the "Notes to Unaudited Condensed Consolidated Financial Statements" that appears in Item 1.
-"Financial Statements" of this Quarterly Report on Form 10-Q.
+For information regarding our contingent consideration obligations, see Note 7, Commitments and Contingencies-Contingent Consideration Related to Business Combinations, of the "Notes to Unaudited Condensed Consolidated Financial Statements" that appears in Item 1.
+"Financial Statements" of this Quarterly Report on Form 10-Q. - We have contractual obligations to make payments to related-party affiliates and third parties under unconditional purchase arrangements.
+For information on these unconditional purchase obligations, see Note 7, Commitments and Contingencies-Unconditional Purchase Obligations, of the "Notes to Consolidated Financial Statements" that appears in Part II, Item 8.
+"Financial Statements and Supplementary Data" of our Annual Report on Form 10-K filed with the SEC on March 1, 2022.

 - We have certain contractual commitments that are expected to be paid within one year, depending on the progress of build outs, completion of services, and the realization of milestones associated with third-party agreements.
-This amount totals \$102.7 million and is primarily related to capital expenditures, open purchase orders as of March 31, 2022 for the acquisition of goods and services in the ordinary course of business, and near term up-front milestone payments to third parties. - In addition, we have contractual commitments that are expected to be paid in fiscal year 2023 and beyond based on the achievement of various development, regulatory and commercial milestones for agreements with third parties.
+This amount totals \$100.6 million and is primarily related to capital expenditures, open purchase orders as of June 30, 2022 for the acquisition of goods and services in the ordinary course of business, and near term up-front milestone payments to third parties. - In addition, we have contractual commitments that are expected to be paid in fiscal year 2023 and beyond based on the achievement of various development, regulatory and commercial milestones for agreements with third parties.
 These payments may not be realized or may be modified and are contingent upon the occurrence of various future events, substantially all of which have a high degree of uncertainty of occurring.
-As of March 31, 2022, the maximum amount that may be payable related to these commitments is \$574.6 million. - In connection with our leasehold interest in the Dunkirk Facility, we committed to spend an aggregate of \$1.52 billion on operational expenses during the initial 10-year term, and an additional \$1.50 billion on operational expenses if we elect to renew the lease for the additional 10-year term.
+As of June 30, 2022, the maximum amount that may be payable related to these commitments is \$578.2 million. - In connection with our leasehold interest in the Dunkirk Facility, we committed to spend an aggregate of \$1.52 billion on operational expenses during the initial 10-year term, and an additional \$1.50 billion on operational expenses if we elect to renew the lease for the additional 10-year term.
 These amounts are not included in the discussion above.
 See Note 6, Collaboration and License Agreements and Acquisition, of the "Notes to Unaudited Condensed Consolidated Financial Statements" that appears in Item 1.
 "Financial Statements" of this Quarterly Report on Form 10-Q for additional information.